kprussing/website/README.md

 Unless otherwise noted, the text is licensed under the Creative Commons Attribution 4.0 License and any software is under the BSD 2 clause license.

+## Updating the website

+To make sure the latest version is pushed, use [hooks/pre-push](hooks/pre-push) by hand or link it into `.git/hooks`.